Tomshiii/ahk/README.md

 #### Then be aware:

 - Any scripts that contain pixel coordinates (in either, Click, MouseMove, ImageSearch, PixelSearch, etc) rely not only on my monitor layout or the coordinate mode set but also my workspace layout within premiere (or any applicable program) and will not necessarily work out of the box.
 They will require looking at the individual comments, as well as any accompanying AHK documentation (make sure you look at the ahk [v2.0](https://lexikos.github.io/v2/docs/AutoHotkey.htm) documentation and **NOT** the [v1.1](https://www.autohotkey.com/docs/AutoHotkey.htm) documentation) to get an idea of what is going on, then adjusting accordingly using Window Spy which gets installed alongside AHK. (an ahk v2.0 version of window spy can be found [here](https://github.com/steelywing/AutoHotkey-Release/blob/master/installer/source/WindowSpy.v2.ahk))
-- All keyboard shortcuts within programs like Adobe Premiere/After Effects/OBS, etc then I need a macro to send (eg. ^+5 to highlight the media browser within Premiere) are definied within the [Keyboard Shortcuts.ini](https://github.com/Tomshiii/ahk/tree/main/KSA) file instead of just sending the shortcut itself.
-Edit that ini file with your own keyboard shortcuts to get things to work
+- All keyboard shortcuts within programs like Adobe Premiere/After Effects/OBS, etc that I need within a macro (eg. "^+5" to highlight the media browser within Premiere, or "d" for select clip at playhead) are definied within the [Keyboard Shortcuts.ini](https://github.com/Tomshiii/ahk/tree/main/KSA) file instead of just sending the shortcut itself, which are then assigned variables within the [Keyboard Shortcut Adjustments.ahk](https://git.io/Jicuy) script that is then included in other scripts.
+Edit that ini file with your own keyboard shortcuts (and assign any new values in the ahk script as well) to get things to work.

 ## Explanation: